SC-ECE/CONTENT/README.md

 <h1 align="center"><img src='https://github.com/Priyadarshan2000/Awesome-Python-Scripts/blob/main/picture/octocat-wave-dribbble.gif'></h1>

 # Rules and Regulations of contribution in Content Repository
-- These are the list of topics.
+- A list of topics is given below.
 You can write on as many topics as you want.
 - The threshold word count is 100 words.
 - Your article will be rated on a scale of 1 to 10 based on quality, words used and resemblance to the topic.
 - All articles must be plagiarism free.